jedisct1/zig-hctr2/README.md

 - Applications requiring both confidentiality and commitment properties

 HCTR3 derives two keys from the input key and uses SHA-256 to hash tweaks before processing, providing collision resistance in known-key scenarios.
 This prevents commitment attacks (CMT-4) that break HCTR2 when adversaries can manipulate keys.
 HCTR3 employs ELK (Encrypted LFSR Keystream) mode with constant-time LFSR implementation instead of XCTR, providing additional security margins in constrained environments.

+### CHCTR2 (Cascaded HCTR2)

+Use CHCTR2 when you need:

+- Beyond-birthday-bound security (~85-bit instead of ~64-bit)
+- No restrictions on tweak usage
+- Multi-user security guarantees
+- Compatibility with NIST's BBB accordion mode requirements

+CHCTR2 cascades HCTR2 twice with two independent keys, achieving 2n/3-bit multi-user security.
+The construction optimizes the middle hash layers: Z_{1,2} = H1(T,R) XOR H2(T,R).
+Cost is 2 block cipher calls + 3 field multiplications per block.

+Reference: "Beyond-Birthday-Bound Security with HCTR2" (ASIACRYPT 2025)

+### HCTR2-TwKD (Tweak-Based Key Derivation)

+Use HCTR2-TwKD when you need:

+- Beyond-birthday-bound security with minimal overhead
+- Same performance as standard HCTR2
+- Tweak-based key derivation (each unique tweak derives a unique key)
+- Applications where the same tweak is not reused excessively

+HCTR2-TwKD derives a fresh HCTR2 key from each tweak using the CENC construction, achieving 2n/3-bit security when the number of encryptions per tweak is bounded by approximately 2^42.
+Cost per block is identical to HCTR2 (1 BC call + 2 field multiplications), with a small per-tweak overhead for key derivation.

+Reference: "Beyond-Birthday-Bound Security with HCTR2" (ASIACRYPT 2025)

 ### Format-Preserving Variants (HCTR2-FP and HCTR3-FP)